 Cognitive Behavioural Therapy and Brexit

 Many people seem to be feeling an underlying sense of doom and gloom, or even anxiety and depression as the prospect of Brexit looms closer.
 Cognitive Behavioural Therapy is recommended by NICE as the therapy of choice for Anxiety and Depression.
-A lot of us appear to be having a bit of a rough time at the moment, and it would be surprising if we weren’t affected to an extent by worry that we could be entering a severe downturn in the UK economy, problems with travel and so on.
-So how does CBT suggest that we can we manage these feelings?
+A lot of us appear to be having a bit of a rough time at the moment, and it would be surprising if we weren’t affected to an extent by a worry that we could be entering a severe downturn in the UK economy, problems with travel and so on.
+So how does CBT suggest that we can manage these feelings?

 CBT, Brexit and being realistic

-Although the current posturing by politicians can lead us to think that a no deal Brexit is inevitable, there is still a chance that it may not happen.
+Although the current posturing by politicians can lead us to think that a no-deal Brexit is inevitable, there is still a chance that it may not happen.
 There are forces on both the leave and remain side that is in full motion to push their agenda, and on top of this, the Prime Minister has problems getting support for her plan for her part.
 The fact is that change will come, and CBT can help manage the anxiety and depression that can come with worrying about the outcome, job security and finances.

 Further, some reports suggest Brexit seems to have increased hate crime and xenophobia, and many feel that leaving the EU appears to have legitimised racism.
 To address this aspect, it can be helpful to study the various reports and statistics which show that this is not the case.